Shin Godzilla (character): Shin Godzilla (2016)

-It went at a crawling speed of 13 km/h towards Shinagawa before stopping, falling down and evolving to his third form by rearing up on his hindlegs and sprouting arms.
+He went at a crawling speed of 13 km/h towards Shinagawa before stopping, falling down and evolving to his third form by rearing up on his hindlegs and sprouting arms.
 The Japanese Self Defense Forces (JSDF) tried to kill the creature but retreated when they realized civilians were still evacuating. in turn, Shin Godzilla ran back into the Tokyo Bay as his back started glowing red.

 Shin Godzilla's 4th form (Kamakura-san) in Tokyo preparing for his atomic breath to destroy one of the B-2 Spirit bombers.

-Shin Godzilla resurfaced again in his fourth form where it made landfall at Kamakura city, and left a trail of destruction and radiation in his wake.
+Shin Godzilla resurfaced again in his fourth form where he made landfall at Kamakura city, and left a trail of destruction and radiation in his wake.
 The JSDF then use all of their weapons, their Type 10 tanks, various choppers, and two Mitsubishi F-2 fighter jets, and not a single scratch was left on Shin's skin.
-The JSDF's weapons were weak to defeat the creature.
 As Shin Godzilla continued to advance towards Tokyo, the JSDF planned the United States to intervene with a massively destructive airstrike plan, and the Prime Minister is informed from an American ambassador that the USAF already deployed three Northrop B-2 Spirit stealth bombers armed with Massive Ordnance Penetrator bombs going to Japan.
 After Shin had arrived at Tokyo, proceeding to the Minato ward, he was hit with the bunker buster bombs from one of the B-2s.
-After it was hit, it became enraged and retaliated with his atomic breath.
-The 1st B-2 was destroyed by the atomic breath from Shin's mouth.
+After he was hit, he became enraged and retaliated with his atomic breath, destroying the first B-2.

-As Kayoco Anne Patterson evacuates the city with an American ambassador in a car, she overhears that the 1st bomber was destroyed.
-The ambassador exclaims that it is impossible, while Patterson simply remarks that Shin Godzilla is "truly a god incarnate".
-B-2 bombers 2 and 3 circle back and prepare to drop more bombs towards Shin's back.
+As Kayoco Anne Patterson evacuates the city with an American ambassador in a car, she overhears that the first bomber was destroyed.
+The ambassador exclaims that it was impossible, while Patterson simply remarks that Shin Godzilla is "truly a god incarnate".
+B-2 bombers #2 and #3 circle back and prepare to drop more bombs towards Shin's back.
 As one of the pilots of the bombers said "payback time", the creature closed the mouth and unleashed photons from the dorsal fins.
-It shot the beams up into the sky, destroying the bombs and the bombers at the same time.
+He shot the beams up into the sky, destroying the bombs and the bombers at the same time.
 Shin fires his atomic breath toward the city, cutting several skyscrapers in half and destroying the Eurocopter EC225 Super Puma helicopter carrying the Prime Minister.
 Shin Godzilla lit several districts of Tokyo ablaze before shutting down his system and going into hibernation at Tokyo station.